mattbrepo/Z3Python/README.md

 # Z3Python
-Test of [Z3 Theorem Prover](https://en.wikipedia.org/wiki/Z3_Theorem_Prover) with Python
+Test of [Z3 Theorem Prover](https://en.wikipedia.org/wiki/Z3_Theorem_Prover) with Python.

 **Language: Python**

 **Start: 2021**

 ## Why
 I wanted to test Microsoft Z3 Theorem Prover.

-## Example
-A friend of mine is a teacher in a school for kids from 10 to 13 years old.
-He presented to me a math problem that was quite difficult for his students:
+I found the perfect case when a friend of mine, who is a teacher in a school for kids from 10 to 13 years old, presented to me a math problem that was quite difficult for his students:

 $$ \frac{3}{2} - \frac{x}{3} = \frac{y}{4} $$

 He wanted them to apply a bit of intuition to find at least one solution assuming x and y to be integer greater than or equal to zero.

 I tried and I quickly found a solution.
-Later using Z3, I found out that there are two solutions:
+Later using Z3, I found out that there are two possible solutions:

 ```python
 x, y = Ints('x y')